quicwg/base-drafts/draft-ietf-quic-transport.md

 Key Phase Bit:

-: The third bit (0x20) of the first octet indicates the key phase, which allows a recipient of a packet to identify the packet protection keys that are used to protect the packet.
+: The third bit (0x20) of the octet 0 indicates the key phase, which allows a recipient of a packet to identify the packet protection keys that are used to protect the packet.
 See {{QUIC-TLS}} for details.

 Short Packet Type:

-: The remaining 5 bits of the first octet include one of 32 packet types.
+: The remaining 5 bits of the octet 0 include one of 32 packet types.
   {{short-packet-types}} lists the types that are defined for short packets.

 Connection ID: